Yamen: General

-Yamen runner (衙役) is an occupation which served for yamen (衙门), the law enforcement department in ancient China.
+Yamen runner (衙役) is an occupation which served for yamen, the law enforcement department in ancient China.
 They worked as the lowest class in the government department which made them a bridge between the common people and the government.

 Classification

 There were three kinds of yamen runner, zao (皂), zhuang (壮), kuai (快).
 But in fact, there were more different kinds in specific.
 Zao usually served around the court, zhuang provided physical labor and kuai were in charge of inspection, investigation, and arrest.

 Zao

 Zao acted as the officials' bodyguards.
 They usually followed behind the officials.
 During the trial, they would stand on both sides of the court to maintain order.
 They also performed the duties of escorting the prisoner, questioning the suspect and applying minor punishment.
 They had their own black uniform.

 Zhuang

 Zhuang were comparable to modern security guards.
 Their main job was to guard the critical areas such as castle gates, the court, prison, and warehouse.
 They also patrolled on the streets.
 Most of them were picked from among strong civilians.